avidnomads/page/index.md

 [Old School RuneScape Bots](https://github.com/djmot/osrs)

 This project is a work in progress: a suite of botting programs for the video game Old School RuneScape (OSRS).
 These programs use pixel and image searching to perform a set of tasks in the game.
 So far the main libraries in use are PyAutoGui for keyboard/mouse automation and image searching, PIL for image searching and manipulation, and Tkinter for GUI elements.
 Human-like mouse and keyboard inputs, including replication of actual human mouse moves, are used to closely simulate a real player.
-Currently there is a woodcutting bot (with features in development), a script to create new accounts, and a bot to complete the long tutorial portion of the game.
-In progress: banking/Grand Exchange trading utilities and a bot to acquire supplies on a new account.
+Currently there is a woodcutting bot, a script to register new accounts, a bot to complete the long tutorial portion of the game, and a bot that uses banking/Grand Exchange trading utilities to acquire supplies on new accounts.

 ![OSRS bot](/images/osrsbot.png)